angular/angular/adev/src/content/guide/templates/defer.md

 In order for the dependencies within a `@defer` block to be deferred, they need to meet two conditions:

-1. **They must be standalone.** Non-stadalone dependencies cannot be deferred and are still eagerly loaded, even if they are inside of `@defer` blocks.
+1. **They must be standalone.** Non-standalone dependencies cannot be deferred and are still eagerly loaded, even if they are inside of `@defer` blocks.
-1. **They cannot be referenced outside of `@defer` blocks within the same file.** If they are referenced outside of the `@defer` block or referenced within ViewChild queries, the dependencies will be eagerly loaded.
+1. **They cannot be referenced outside of `@defer` blocks within the same file.** If they are referenced outside the `@defer` block or referenced within ViewChild queries, the dependencies will be eagerly loaded.

 The _transitive_ dependencies of the components, directives and pipes used in the `@defer` block do not strictly need to be standalone; transitive dependencies can still be declared in an `NgModule` and participate in deferred loading.

+Angular's compiler produces a [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) statement for each component, directive, and pipe used in the `@defer` block.
+The main content of the block renders after all the imports resolve.
+Angular does not guarantee any particular order for these imports.

 ## How to manage different stages of deferred loading